RayYuePro/pwsh-remoting-over-ssh/Run-Test-Suites-Remotely-Using-PowerShell-Core.md

 Windows Protocol Test Suites currently only runs on Windows.
 You can use it interactively as a GUI application.
 It also can be run via CLI for auto testing purpose.

-This guide will show you how to trigger Windows Protocol Test Suites from a Linux machine.
+This guide will show you how to run Windows Protocol Test Suites remotely from a Linux machine through PowerShell Core.
 So you can integrate Windows Protocol Test Suites into your own testing environment for automation.

 ## Prerequisites